LoosTeam/tools_and_tutorials/cS2G/README.md

 # Tutorial for running cS2G on Esrum

-cS2G is SNP-to-gene linking tool, which combines the strategies from many tools to find the most optimal gene targets.
+cS2G is SNP-to-gene linking tool, which combines the strategies from many tools to find the most optimal gene targets for a variant.
 You can read more about the tool in [this paper](https://doi.org/10.1038/s41588-022-01087-y).

 cS2G tool is available as an R script on Esrum along with all the data needed to run the tool, courtesy of [Raquel Sanz Martinez](mailto:raquel.martinez@sund.ku.dk) from the Kilpelainen group.